bml3mk5/L3mk5ExRam/README.md

-# L3mk5ExRam
-External Memory for HITACHI BASIC MASTER LEVEL3 mark5
+# External Memory Card For HITACHI BASIC MASTER LEVEL3 mark5

+This is the external memory card for HITACHI BASIC MASTER LEVEL3 mark5 (MB-6892/A).

+* This card is not able to use on BASIC MASTER LEVEL3 (MB-6890) and MarkII (MB-6891).

+## Used Tools

+* EAGLE 9.6